Thomas Douglas, 5th Earl of Selkirk

-Thomas Douglas, 5th Earl of Selkirk FRS FRSE (20 June 1771 – 8 April 1820) was a Scottish peer.
-He was noteworthy as a Scottish philanthropist who sponsored immigrant settlements in Canada at the Red River Colony.
+Thomas Douglas, 5th Earl of Selkirk FRS FRSE (20 June 1771 – 8 April 1820) was a Scottish landowner and philanthropist best known for sponsoring immigrant settlements in Canada at the Red River Colony.

 Early background

 He was born at St Mary's Isle, Kirkcudbrightshire, Scotland, the seventh son of Dunbar Douglas, 4th Earl of Selkirk, and his wife Helen Hamilton (1738–1802), granddaughter of Thomas Hamilton, 6th Earl of Haddington.
 His brother was Basil William Douglas, Lord Daer.

 His early education was at the Palgrave Academy, Suffolk.
 As he had not expected to inherit the family estate, he went to the University of Edinburgh to study to become a lawyer.
 While there, he noticed poor Scottish crofters who were being displaced by their landlords.
 Seeing their plight, he investigated ways he could help them find new land in the then British colonies.
 In 1794, on the death of his brother Basil, Thomas became Lord Daer.
 After his father's death in 1799, Douglas, the last surviving son (two brothers died in infancy, two died of tuberculosis and two died of yellow fever), became the 5th Earl of Selkirk.

 In 1798 he was elected a Fellow of the Royal Society of Edinburgh, his proposers being Dugald Stewart, Andrew Coventry, and John Playfair.